barionleg/cesium.wiki.gs/Contributor's-Guide.md

 The following targets can be built:
    * `build` - A fast, developer-oriented build that prepares the source tree for use as standard [Asynchronous Module Definition (AMD)](https://github.com/amdjs/amdjs-api/wiki/AMD) modules, suitable for running tests and most examples (some Sandcastle examples require running `combine`).
 This runs automatically when saving files in Eclipse.
-   * `combine` - Runs `build`, plus uses [NodeJS](http://nodejs.org/) to run [the RequireJS optimizer](http://requirejs.org/docs/optimization.html) to combine Cesium and [the Almond AMD loader](http://requirejs.org/docs/faq-optimization.html#wrap) to produce all-in-one files in the `Build/Cesium` directory that expose the entire Cesium API attached to a single global Cesium object.
+   * `combine` - Runs `build`, plus uses [Node.js](http://nodejs.org/) to run [the RequireJS optimizer](http://requirejs.org/docs/optimization.html) to combine Cesium and [the Almond AMD loader](http://requirejs.org/docs/faq-optimization.html#wrap) to produce all-in-one files in the `Build/Cesium` directory that expose the entire Cesium API attached to a single global Cesium object.
 This version is useful if you don't want to use the modules directly with a standard AMD loader.
    * `minify` - Runs `combine`, plus [minifies](http://en.wikipedia.org/wiki/Minification_(programming\)) Cesium.js using [UglifyJS2](https://github.com/mishoo/UglifyJS2) for a smaller deployable file.
    * `combineRelease` - Runs `combine`, plus uses the optimizer to remove debugging code that validates function input and throws DeveloperErrors.
    * `minifyRelease` - Runs `minify`, and removes debugging code.
    * `buildApps` - Builds the example applications (such as Cesium Viewer) to produce self-contained, minified, deployable versions in the `Build` directory.
    * `generateDocumentation` - Generates HTML documentation in `Build/Documentation` using [JSDoc 3](https://github.com/jsdoc3/jsdoc).
+This step requires `npm install` to be run first.
    * `release` - A full release build that creates a shippable product, including building apps and generating documentation.
    * `instrumentForCoverage` - Runs [JSCoverage](http://siliconforks.com/jscoverage/) on the source tree to allow running tests with coverage information.
 Use the link in index.html.
 Currently Windows only.
    * `jsHint` - Runs [JSHint](http://www.jshint.com/) on the entire source tree.
 If you use Eclipse, see below for how to run JSHint automatically as you develop.